 Get the right people, right now

 As an employer, we recognise your priorities are to have the job done well and on time.
 We can make the job of finding the right employee easy for you.
-At Corrections, we work with offenders to get them work ready with the training, skills and qualifications you need to fill your vacancies – it’s that simple.
+At Corrections, we work with people in our care to get them work ready with the training, skills and qualifications you need to fill your vacancies – it’s that simple.

-There are many ideas floating around about employing people with convictions.
-Here are a few of the common myths and the facts.
+There are many misconceptions about employing people with convictions.
+Here are a few common myths and facts.

 |Once a criminal, always a criminal; leopards never change their spots.||Research here and overseas shows that people who work in a regular job after they’ve been to prison or served a community sentence are less likely to re-offend.|